-Bigs with Badges is a one-to-one mentoring program that connects youth and those with badges in communities throughout Central New Mexico building strong, trusting, lasting relationships.
+Bigs with Badges is a one-to-one mentoring program that connects youth and those with badges in communities throughout New Mexico building strong, trusting, lasting relationships.

 Tensions with law enforcement officers have disrupted communities and sparked protests around the country.
 But now a new program, launched by mentoring organization Big Brothers Big Sisters, aims to prevent children from seeing law enforcement officers as bad guys through one-on-one relationships.

 “Right now, there is an identifiable problem with poor relations between law enforcement and communities,” said Pam Iorio, President and CEO of Big Brothers Big Sisters of America.
 “This helps law enforcement connect to the families they serve.
 They’re not going into a neighborhood to make an arrest; they’re going into a neighborhood to form a bond.
 It helps that young person see the police officers as a friend.”

 Big Brothers Big Sisters’ nationwide initiative to recruit first responders as mentors for young people will pay dividends for the volunteers, the kids and the communities where they live and work.
 Known as “Bigs in Blue,” the new program is a well-timed response to increasing tension between law enforcement and the public.
 It is just the kind of grassroots effort the country needs to reset the adversarial dynamic.
 In our area, the program will be called Bigs with Badges and will include fire, EMS, corrections, county sheriff's departments along with police departments.

 Current and retired first responders can volunteer by completing our online volunteer form.

 Bigs with Badges volunteers will be asked to choose a program - community-based mentoring, crossroads, or mentor2.0.
 Once they choose a program, they can apply here.